 Start by picking out entities from your research and putting them on a list.
 These entities will eventually serve as a guide to help you define your tables later on in the design process, but they will also help you identify the attributes necessary to create your list of fields.
 For example, if you were developing a talent database for a record label, your entities list might look something like this:

-Next, create a separate list containing the relevant attributes for each of the entities you’ve identified, as well as any other attributes that might have come up during your research.
+Next, create a separate list containing the relevant attributes for each of the entities you’ve identified, as well as any dependencies the attributes might have on one another.
 These attributes will define the fields for your tables.
 Again, for the talent database example, your attributes list might look something like this:

 - Artist Name